An R Introduction to Statistics

 Data Import

-It is necessary to import the sample textbook data into R before you start working on your homework.
+It is often necessary to import sample textbook data into R before you start working on your homework.

 Excel File

-Quite often, the sample data is in Excel format, and needs to be imported into R prior to use.
-For this, we use the read.xls function from the gdata package.
+Quite frequently, the sample data is in Excel format, and needs to be imported into R prior to use.
+For this, we can use the function read.xls from the gdata package.
 It reads from an Excel spreadsheet and returns a data frame.
 The following shows how to load an Excel spreadsheet named "mydata.xls".
-As the package is not in the core R library, it has to be installed and loaded into the R workspace.
+This method requires Perl runtime to be present in the system.

 > help(read.xls) # documentation